trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

     hive.metastore.client.keytab=/etc/presto/hive.keytab

-When the authentication type for the Hive metastore Thrift service is ``KERBEROS``, Presto will connect as the Kerberos principal specified by the property ``hive.metastore.client.principal``.
-Presto will authenticate this principal using the keytab specified by the ``hive.metastore.client.keytab`` property, and will verify that the identity of the metastore matches ``hive.metastore.service.principal``.
+When the authentication type for the Hive metastore Thrift service is ``KERBEROS``, Presto connects as the Kerberos principal specified by the property ``hive.metastore.client.principal``.
+Presto authenticates this principal using the keytab specified by the ``hive.metastore.client.keytab`` property, and verifies that the identity of the metastore matches ``hive.metastore.service.principal``.

 Keytab files must be distributed to every node in the cluster that runs Presto.